FAQ

 How is my order shipped?

-All orders are shipped via Canada Post using the shipping method you choose during check out.
-Please check out my shipping page (located under my info tab, and under "quick links" in the footer for complete shipping information.
+All Canadian orders are shipped via Canada Post or Purolator using the shipping method you choose during check out.
+All US orders are shipped using Chit Chats, which is tendered to USPS.
+Please check out my shipping page here for complete shipping information.

 When will my order ship?

-I will do my very best to ship orders within one week.
+I will do my very best to ship "ready to ship" orders within 3-5 days.
 However, I do this all on my own, and sometimes life happens and things take a little longer.
 In the event your order is taking longer than anticipated, I will be in touch to let you know.

 How does vacuum sealed shipping work?

-For Canadian orders, I am pleased to offer a vacuum sealed shipping option for orders of 1-2 full sized skeins.
+For Canadian orders, I am pleased to offer a vacuum sealed shipping option for orders with less than 200g of yarn.
 Yarn is neatly folded into a hank, and is then vacuum sealed, compressing it so that the parcel fits Canada Post's limits for oversized letter mail.
 Since these ship as letters, they will not have tracking available, and there is no insurance for lost packages.
 This option is intended to offer a reduced shipping rate.

 If you require tracking, please select a different shipping method.